Marion County Vehicle Impound Guide

 After 30 Days

-If your vehicle remains unclaimed for an extended period (typically 30 days), the impound lot has the right to sell it at a lien sale to recover their costs.
-You will lose your vehicle.
+In South Carolina, if a vehicle remains unclaimed for a certain period (typically 30 days), the impound lot has the right to initiate a lien sale to recover the outstanding fees.
+Do everything you can to retrieve your vehicle before it reaches this point.

 If You Can't Afford the Fees